exa-labs/exa-sheets/README.md

     *   Once authorized, the sidebar will open with the API Key tab active.
     *   Go to [https://exa.ai/](https://exa.ai/) to get your API key if you don't have one.
     *   Paste your Exa API key into the input field in the sidebar and click "Save API Key".
-    *   You should see a success message "✅ API Key saved!".
+    *   You should see a success message "API key saved successfully.".

 ## Using the Sidebar

-The sidebar offers four main tabs:
+The sidebar offers three main tabs:

 ### 1. API Key
 * Set or update your Exa API key
 * View status of key operations

+### 2. Batch
+* Refresh selected cells containing Exa functions
+* Status updates for refresh operations

-### 2. Documentation
+### 3. Documentation
 * Comprehensive documentation for all Exa functions
 * Parameter descriptions and return value information
 * Quick reference for function syntax

-### 3. Function Builder
-* Interactive interface to construct Exa functions
-* Test functions before adding them to your sheet
-* View results directly in the sidebar

-### 4. Batch Operations
-* Refresh selected cells containing Exa functions
-* Clear results from selected Exa function cells
-* Status updates for batch operations

 ## Using Exa Functions